Stephnrl/my_stuff/bootstrap.md

 # AWS Terraform Bootstrap with GitHub OIDC

-This guide walks you through setting up AWS infrastructure using Terraform with GitHub Actions OIDC authentication, eliminating the need for long-lived AWS access keys.
+This guide walks you through setting up AWS infrastructure using Terraform with GitHub Actions OIDC authentication.
+The bootstrap process uses AWS IAM Identity Center (SSO) for secure, temporary credentials - no long-lived keys needed anywhere!

+## ✨ Why Use SSO for Bootstrap?

+✅ **No temporary IAM users**: No need to create and manage temporary accounts
+✅ **Short-lived credentials**: SSO tokens automatically expire (typically 1-12 hours)
+✅ **MFA enforcement**: Your existing SSO MFA policies apply
+✅ **Audit trail**: All actions are logged under your identity
+✅ **Zero credential management**: No keys to rotate or secure
+✅ **Consistent access**: Same login method for console and CLI

 ## 📁 Repository Structure